skyiron/web/packages/design-system/docs/principles.md

 The highest goal we can achieve with our design is to make OpenCloud accessible to everyone.
 By this, we mean not only the accessibility and usability for people with special needs but also the joy and simplicity of using our products for all kinds of users.

 ## 2. Guide for all
 Design is not a question of the isolated button or the singular application.
 Design for us at OpenCloud means creating a comprehensive, holistic experience.
-With the product ownCloud and with the brand ownCloud.
+With the product OpenCloud and with the brand OpenCloud.
 We strive to unify the user experience on all devices and in all environments.

 ## 3. Always be building
 Design for us at OpenCloud is the process in which it is created.
 For us, the tools we work with, the stakeholders we involve and the discussions that evolve are all important components of what the results will become.